CS Academica Recea

-Clubul Sportiv Academica Recea, commonly known Academica Recea, or simply as Recea, is an amateur Romanian football club based in Recea, Maramureș County.
+Clubul Sportiv Academica Recea, commonly known Academica Recea, or simply as Recea, is a semi-pro Romanian football club based in Recea, Maramureș County.

 The team was founded in 2013 and promoted to Liga III at the end of the 2014–15 season, after a promotion play-off against Voința Cetate, winners of Bistrița-Năsăud County series.
 After a two-legged tie Recea won 5–4 and promoted for the first time in its history in the Liga III.
 Even if the club was founded in 2013, on the club's logo appear 2015 as the year of foundation, this year being the one in which the club was legally reorganized and changed its name from AS Comuna Recea to ACSF Comuna Recea.
 After it was relegated, in the summer of 2021 from the Liga II back to the Liga III, the club was dissolved.

 After one year of inactivity the football club was re-founded as Academica Recea and enrolled in the Liga IV.